onespaceman/gmpplay/README.md

 #####usage:
 `chmod +x gmpplay` to make the script executable
 `gmpplay <options> <artist> - <title>`
-gmpplay tries to get your MPD and GMusicProxy configuration from ~/.config/mpd/mpd.conf and ~/.config/gmusicproxy.cfg.
+gmpplay tries to get your MPD and GMusicProxy configuration from $XDG_CONFIG_HOME/mpd/mpd.conf and $XDG_CONFIG_HOME/gmusicproxy.cfg OR from $HOME/.config/mpd/mpd.conf and $HOME/.config/gmusicproxy.cfg.
 If those files or the required settings are not found, it reverts to the default values.

 #####options:
 `-h`  show help